 Part of the Digital marketing strategy and planning Toolkit

 Learn how to review and improve the effectiveness of digital experience, focusing on how website experience quality can be improved to encourage customer engagement and loyaltyLearn More

 It’s time for real, authentic personalization

-Personalization shouldn’t be a new concept for email marketers.
+Personalization is not a new concept in the world of email marketing trends.
 The events of 2021 have now brought the need for authentic personalization right back into the spotlight though.

 As we’ve seen, almost every brand has made attempts to connect with their consumers on a personal and human level throughout this period.
 That level of connection is now required throughout your email communications too.

 Brands have been quick to realize that while purchases and conversions might be at a premium right now, email marketing can deliver value in many other ways.